Image

 Phase N/A

-• Must be getting a kidney transplant at University of Illinois Chicago.
+• Participation Requirements: Participants must be adults having a kidney transplant at the University of Illinois.

-• Not eligible if on certain medications or have specific health issues.
+• Exclusions: Cannot participate if taking high doses of certain medications or have specific medical histories.

 Study details